thomasboyt/devlog.disco.zone/_posts/2016-07-22-canvas-scaling.md

 In addition to a crisp player sprite, the text and circle are significantly less blurry.
 This may be all you need for your game, depending on the kind of rendering you're doing.
 If you're using sprites for everything, or desire a "pixelated" look for your scaled primitives, this is a pretty good option.

 Unfortunately, as you might have gathered from the CSS rules above, Internet Explorer/Edge do not support this property yet (nor is it [high on their priority list](https://developer.microsoft.com/en-us/microsoft-edge/platform/status/imagerendering)).
-So it's not a very good cross-browser option, unfortunately.
+But if you want properly-scaled images across different browsers, read on!

 ## Scaling the canvas context